leonorae/HereItIs/API_Communication.md

 ## Retrieving Data

-Use `GET` requests to retrieve all entries in each category.
+Use `GET` requests to retrieve all entries in each table.

 ### 1. Get All Artists
 ```bash